Satoshi-Sh/midnight-fundraiser/README.md

 1. Install the node modules in `contract` and compile it
 1. Install the node modules in `bboard-ui`
 1. Run `npm run build:start` to build the project and run a local server

-## Background

-This application has been made out of Midnight Tutorial application